livingpool/guess-the-number/README.md

 ### TODOs
 - api protection (will need some sort of state on the server)
-- move static assets to google cloud storage (s3-compatible)
-- see how to analyse structured logs (elastic search?)
-- more comprehensive logging (inspired by [ slog-http ](https://github.com/samber/slog-http))
-- replace mocking with unit + integration tests only
-- pull out db layer from service layer (follows previous)
-- data can be stored in browser local storage to reduce # of lookups
-- css transitions when showing leaderboard
 - fix github actions
+- [OPTIONAL] move static assets to google cloud storage (s3-compatible)
+- [OPTIONAL] see how to analyse structured logs (elastic search?)
+- [OPTIONAL] more comprehensive logging (inspired by [ slog-http ](https://github.com/samber/slog-http))
+- [OPTIONAL] replace mocking with unit + integration tests only
+- [OPTIONAL] pull out db layer from service layer (follows previous)
+- [OPTIONAL] data can be stored in browser storage & move some validations to the frontend to reduce # of lookups
+- [OPTIONAL] css transitions when showing leaderboard